cameronporter59/Name-thing-for-class/README.md

 Apparently Thomas cannot edit any of my files on github, but I can edit his.
 I can see the changes he made under the forked section and the pull requests, but they will not affect the main file.
+Even if I accept the pull requests and hit the merge files button, they still do not go through.